 The following problems are covered in this section:

-- Checking your testicles – includes what is normal and how to examine your testicles
+- Checking your testicles – what is normal and how to examine your testicles

-- Retractile testicles – find out what makes your testicles move up into your body
+- Retractile testicles – what makes your testicles move up into your body

 - Itchy, sweaty testicles and scrotum – also see jock itch and crab lice